AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/the-new-workfront-experience/nwe-beta-release-activity-2019.md

     </ul> <p>Previously, the options above were available as buttons on the header.</p> <p>For more information, see <a href="../../people-teams-and-groups/work-with-team-requests/manage-work-and-team-requests.md" class="MCXref xref" xrefformat="{para}">Manage work and team requests</a>.</p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td> <h3><a name="Updated6"></a>Updated look and feel of the Details page on projects, tasks, and issues</h3> <p>There's an improved the look, feel, and overall organization of the elements on the Details pages of projects, tasks, and issues in the new Workfront experience.</p> <p>For information about the new combined Details pages in the new Workfront experience, see <a href="../../workfront-basics/the-new-workfront-experience/combined-pages-object-details.md" class="MCXref xref" xrefformat="{para}">Edit object details in the new Adobe Workfront experience</a>.</p> </td>
+   <td> <h3 id="updated-look-and-feel-of-the-details-page-on-projects-tasks-and-issues"><a name="Updated6"></a>Updated look and feel of the Details page on projects, tasks, and issues</h3> <p>There's an improved the look, feel, and overall organization of the elements on the Details pages of projects, tasks, and issues in the new Workfront experience.</p> <p>For information about the new combined Details pages in the new Workfront experience, see <a href="../../workfront-basics/the-new-workfront-experience/combined-pages-object-details.md" class="MCXref xref" xrefformat="{para}">Edit object details in the new Adobe Workfront experience</a>.</p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td> <h3><a name="Find2"></a>Find out if a user, job role, team, or group already has a Layout Template assignment</h3> <p>When you are assigning a Layout Template to a user, team, group, or job role that already has a Layout Template assignment, an Info icon displays to inform you about the existing assignment.
+   <td> <h3 id="find-out-if-a-user-job-role-team-or-group-already-has-a-layout-template-assignment"><a name="Find2"></a>Find out if a user, job role, team, or group already has a Layout Template assignment</h3> <p>When you are assigning a Layout Template to a user, team, group, or job role that already has a Layout Template assignment, an Info icon displays to inform you about the existing assignment.
 You can hover the icon to see the assignment and decide whether you want to change it.</p> <p>For more information, see <a href="../../administration-and-setup/customize-workfront/use-layout-templates/assign-users-to-layout-template.md" class="MCXref xref" xrefformat="{para}">Assign users to a layout template</a>.</p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td> <h3><a name="Link"></a>Link in document approval email opens Document Details</h3> <p>Now, when you receive a document approval notification email, the link inside opens the Document Details page.
+   <td> <h3 id="link-in-document-approval-email-opens-document-details"><a name="Link"></a>Link in document approval email opens Document Details</h3> <p>Now, when you receive a document approval notification email, the link inside opens the Document Details page.
 This page contains the document’s metadata, along with quick access to the proofing viewer and the approval Decision buttons.</p> <p>Previously, the proof approval email link opened the Approvals page, which does not contain the document’s metadata.
 Without metadata to provide context, it can be difficult to begin the review and approval process for a proof.</p> <p>For more information, see <a href="../../review-and-approve-work/manage-approvals/approving-work.md" class="MCXref xref" xrefformat="{para}">Approving work in Adobe Workfront</a>.</p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td> <h3><a name="Access2"></a>Access the Summary side panel from more issue lists</h3> <p>The Issue Summary is now available from a list of issues within a task and subtask.</p> <p>Previously, the Summary panel was available from a list of issues only within </p> <p>In Workfront Classic, you must open the task or issue to see this information.</p> <p>For more information, see <a href="../../workfront-basics/the-new-workfront-experience/summary-overview.md" class="MCXref xref" xrefformat="{para}">Summary overview in the new Adobe Workfront experience</a>.</p> </td>
+   <td> <h3 id="access-the-summary-side-panel-from-more-issue-lists"><a name="Access2"></a>Access the Summary side panel from more issue lists</h3> <p>The Issue Summary is now available from a list of issues within a task and subtask.</p> <p>Previously, the Summary panel was available from a list of issues only within </p> <p>In Workfront Classic, you must open the task or issue to see this information.</p> <p>For more information, see <a href="../../workfront-basics/the-new-workfront-experience/summary-overview.md" class="MCXref xref" xrefformat="{para}">Summary overview in the new Adobe Workfront experience</a>.</p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td> <h3><a name="Updates"></a>Updates area available in the User Profile</h3> <p>You can now access the Updates area in your user profile.
+   <td> <h3 id="updates-area-available-in-the-user-profile"><a name="Updates"></a>Updates area available in the User Profile</h3> <p>You can now access the Updates area in your user profile.
 Previously, this feature was not available in the new Workfront experience.</p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td> <h3><a name="Updated5"></a>Updated portfolio and program headers</h3> <p>The headers for the portfolio and program objects now match those of projects, tasks, and issues.</p> <p>For information about the updated headers in the new Workfront experience, see <a href="../../workfront-basics/the-new-workfront-experience/new-object-headers.md" class="MCXref xref" xrefformat="{para}">New object headers</a>.</p> <p><iframe class="vimeo-player_0" src="assets/377669301?" frameborder="0" allowfullscreen="1" width="560px" height="315px"></iframe> </p> <p><a href="https://vimeo.com/377669301/a56cde8ff8" target="_blank">View this video in full-screen mode.</a> </p> </td>
+   <td> <h3 id="updated-portfolio-and-program-headers"><a name="Updated5"></a>Updated portfolio and program headers</h3> <p>The headers for the portfolio and program objects now match those of projects, tasks, and issues.</p> <p>For information about the updated headers in the new Workfront experience, see <a href="../../workfront-basics/the-new-workfront-experience/new-object-headers.md" class="MCXref xref" xrefformat="{para}">New object headers</a>.</p> <p><iframe class="vimeo-player_0" src="assets/377669301?" frameborder="0" allowfullscreen="1" width="560px" height="315px"></iframe> </p> <p><a href="https://vimeo.com/377669301/a56cde8ff8" target="_blank">View this video in full-screen mode.</a> </p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td> <h3><a name="Project"></a>Project Condition has been added to the new project headers</h3> <p>The Project Condition is now available in the header of the project.
+   <td> <h3 id="project-condition-has-been-added-to-the-new-project-headers"><a name="Project"></a>Project Condition has been added to the new project headers</h3> <p>The Project Condition is now available in the header of the project.
 If the Condition Type of the project is Manual, you can update the Condition in the header of the project.</p> <p>For information about the project condition, see <a href="../../manage-work/projects/manage-projects/project-condition-and-condition-type.md" class="MCXref xref" xrefformat="{para}">Overview of Project Condition and Condition Type</a>.</p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td> <h3><a name="Issues"></a>Issues in “Closed-Pending Approval” status are considered incomplete</h3> <p>The way Workfront handles issues in a “Complete-Pending Approval” status has been changed.
+   <td> <h3 id="issues-in-closed-pending-approval-status-are-considered-incomplete"><a name="Issues"></a>Issues in “Closed-Pending Approval” status are considered incomplete</h3> <p>The way Workfront handles issues in a “Complete-Pending Approval” status has been changed.
 Now, these issues are perceived as Open, and the project cannot be marked as Complete until the approval is resolved. </p> <p>Prior to this change, issues in a “Closed-Pending Approval” status were considered Closed.</p> <p>All issues that have been placed in a Closed - Pending Approval status before this change will behave the same way as they did previously, being considered as completed and allowing for the project to complete as well.
 All issues placed in this status after this change is made will be considered as incomplete.</p> <p>For information about project statuses, see <a href="../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/project-statuses.md" class="MCXref xref" xrefformat="{para}">Access the list of system project statuses</a>.</p> <p><iframe class="vimeo-player_0" src="assets/377893611?" frameborder="0" allowfullscreen="1" width="560px" height="315px"></iframe> </p> <p><a href="https://vimeo.com/377893611/4ba2f2ac61" target="_blank">View this video in full-screen mode.</a> </p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td> <h3><a name="Add2"></a>Add a timezone to an Automated Workflow template</h3> <p>Now, when you are creating or modifying an Automated Workflow template for your users' proofs, you can specify the timezone of the users who will be creating or working on the proofs.
+   <td> <h3 id="add-a-timezone-to-an-automated-workflow-template"><a name="Add2"></a>Add a timezone to an Automated Workflow template</h3> <p>Now, when you are creating or modifying an Automated Workflow template for your users' proofs, you can specify the timezone of the users who will be creating or working on the proofs.
 This ensures that stage deadlines are set at the right times for those users.</p> <p>Previously, the system set the timezone to that of the Workfront administrator creating the template and it could not be modified.</p> <p>For more information, see <a href="../../administration-and-setup/manage-workfront/configure-proofing/create-manage-automated-workflow-templates.md" class="MCXref xref" xrefformat="{para}">Create and manage Automated Workflow templates</a>.</p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td> <h3><a name="Summary"></a>Summary panel available for issues in a project</h3> <p>Use the Summary side panel to view issue information directly from the issue list within a project.
+   <td> <h3 id="summary-panel-available-for-issues-in-a-project"><a name="Summary"></a>Summary panel available for issues in a project</h3> <p>Use the Summary side panel to view issue information directly from the issue list within a project.
 In the Summary, you can</p>
     <ul>
      <li>Update the percent complete</li>
      <li>View task updates, subtasks, and task details</li>